code-workshop-kit/site-api/README.md

 ## How to run it

 - Edit the `docker-compose.yml` if you want to change some environment variables.
-For sendgrid emailing to work, you need to add CWK_SENDGRID_KEY to a .env file locally, for obvious reasons I'm not sharing that key in git ;).
+For sendgrid emailing to work, you need to add SENDGRID_KEY to a .env file locally, for obvious reasons I'm not sharing that key in git ;).
 The docker env vars are fine to share since they are different from prod and don't give access to anything other than your local docker container and app.
 - `docker-compose up -d`
 - `npm run docker:seed` to migrate if necessary & seed the database tables